A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Monopole and Dipole Formulas in Terms of Actions of the Causal Green's Function on the Surface Source

 \subsection{Dipole formula}

-The dipole formula has been derived by an assumption of a soft baffle, on which the pressure vanishes everywhere except the front face of the piston vibrating in it.
-Correspondingly, using a causal Green's function $g_+^D$, which satisfies a homogeneous \textit{Dirchlet} boundary condition over $\partial \nu$, the integral formula will be a function of only the wavefield $p_+$, which is a dipole source, when it is confined to a surface.
-Correspondingly, plugging the frequency-domain Green's function \eqref{eq:gr-3d} into the dipole variants of the \textit{Kirchhoff-Helmholtz} or \textit{Rayleigh-Sommerfeld} formulae gives

-where we remind that $\bx_{\fd} = \bx - \bx'$.
-When analytic (or ray-based) methods are used for approximating the integral formula \eqref{eq:gr-rs-d2}, it will be more convenient to reformulate the formula in terms of weighted actions of the causal Green's function on a monopole surface source.
-Accordingly, a time-domain variant of Eq. \eqref{eq:gr-rs-d2} can be expressed explicitly in the form
+The dipole formula is derived under the assumption of a soft baffle, on which the pressure vanishes everywhere except the front face of the vibrating piston.
+Correspondingly, using a causal Green's function $g_+^D$, which satisfies a homogeneous \textit{Dirichlet} boundary condition over $\partial \nu$—an infinite plane bounding the half-space—the integral formula depends solely on $p_+ \bn$, representing a dipole source.
+For analytic (or ray-based) methods used to approximate the dipole integral formula, it is convenient to reformulate the formula in terms of weighted actions of the causal Green's function.
+Accordingly, using the Dirichlet Green's function in Eq.~\eqref{eq:dir1}, the dipole variant of the \textit{Rayleigh-Sommerfeld} formula can be expressed in terms of action of the spatial derivative of the causal Green's function acting on the dipole source as

-where $\bn' \cdot \bx_{\fd}/x_{\fd}$ is the \textit{obliquity factor}, which weights the actions of the Green's function on a monopole surface source which has been split to \textit{far-field} and \textit{near-field} terms.
-Note that in Eq. \eqref{eq:gr-rs-d2}, by using a \textit{far-field approximation} $k x_{\fd} \gg 1$, which holds in regions sufficiently far from the aperture, the $p/\big[ct_{\fd}\big]$ term can be neglected.
-Accordingly, a \textit{far-field approximation} of Eq. \eqref{eq:gr-dipole} gives
+where $\bx \in \nu^+$ and $\bx_{\fd} = \bx - \bx'$ is the distance vector.
+In the second line of this formula, $\bn \cdot \bx_{\fd}/x_{\fd}$ is the \textit{obliquity factor}, which weights the actions of the causal Green's function on a monopole-like source, decomposed into \textit{far-field} and \textit{near-field} terms.
+Applying the \textit{far-field approximation}, where $ \frac{\partial p}{\partial t'} \gg \frac{p}{t_{\fd}} $, which is equivalent to $k x_{\fd} \gg 1$ in the frequency domain, and valid in regions sufficiently far from the aperture, allows neglecting the $p/t_{\fd}$ term.
+Thus, the \textit{far-field approximation} of Eq.~\eqref{eq:gr-dipole1} becomes: